basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 ### SSL/TLS Versions

-Determine which SSL/TLS versions are allowed.
+Determines which SSL/TLS versions are allowed.
 By default, only TLS 1.2 is allowed, but other versions can be enabled if clients don't support the latest TLS standard.
 It is *strongly* recommended that SSLv3 is not enabled unless absolutely necessary.
 More than one protocol can be enabled at once.

 Protocol | Default |
 :--------|:--------|